nickundin/nickundin/README.md

 # About Me
-**Hi, I’m @nickundin!
-I am a fourth-year computer science student at the University of Georgia, and I’m currently interested in Amazon Web Services and cybersecurity.**
+**Hello!
+I am a fourth-year computer science student at the University of Georgia, and I am currently interested in cloud technologies and cybersecurity.**
 <br/>
 <br/>
 <img src="https://github-readme-stats.vercel.app/api?username=nickundin" />